-The condensed consolidated interim financial statements have been prepared using accounting policies consistent with those used in the Company's 2022 annual financial statements, except as disclosed in Note 4.
+The condensed consolidated interim financial statements have been prepared using accounting policies consistent with those used in the Company's 2023 annual financial statements, except as disclosed in Note 4.
 The condensed interim financial statements are presented in Canadian dollars, the Company's functional currency unless otherwise indicated.

-Preparing financial statements compliant with IFRS requires management to make certain critical accounting estimates.
+The preparation of consolidated financial statements in compliance with IFRS requires management to make certain critical accounting estimates.
 It also requires management to exercise judgment in applying the Company's accounting policies.
-The areas involving a higher degree of judgment of complexity or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 3.
+The areas involving a higher degree of judgment of complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 3.

-The condensed consolidated interim financial statements were authorized for issue by the Board of Directors on November 28, 2023.
+The condensed consolidated interim financial statements were authorized for issue by the Board of Directors on May 30, 2024.